allvoice/allvoice-website/README.md

 The site will record when the game requests voiceover and display the requests in a dashboard.
 The developer will be able to see the suggested voice models given the logged request.
 When the developer selects which model they'd like to use, a commision + potential upfront payment is given to the voice author whenever its used for generation.

 None of the Warcraft models will ever be used for this purpose.
-I am personally not as invested in this long term vision as I used to be but will support those that wish to take on the vision.
+I am personally not as invested in this long term vision anymore, but I will support those that wish to take it on.
 If you're interested, message @mrthinger in the [discord](https://discord.gg/bwJFfRRcMB).

 ## [cursor](https://cursor.sh/) prompt
 ```im using typescript, functional react 18, nextjs page router, tailwind, trpc, prisma, and react query 5 with the trpc integration.
 T3 stack is the name of the stack im using. use env instead of process.env```